Willowlark/thelittlethingswemiss/_posts/2017-07-19-Cosplay Photography.md

 * Eye shadows.
 Worst thing to correct for.

+* Keep an eye on exposure adjustments.
+You don't want to be stopped down a stop and a half in a dark room.

+* LCD Screens lie.
+They lie so much.

+* Turn off continuous shutter.
+Maybe it's me, maybe it's my camera, but I find I get blurry shots when I use continuous for shooting mostly static scenes.

 ## WSJ Shoot Manner

 * **Confidence**: Confidence is infective, makes the cosplayer happier, makes you shoot better.
 Get some.
 Prior work can cheap build confidence.
 Research is another.